What is a Travel Merchant Account?

-The discount fee is the percentage taken out by the customer's bank, payment card network and the payment processor.
-This fee will vary between businesses and payment processors based on the risk of the business.
-Shopping around will give merchants the ability to find a payment processor able to accept their business with the best terms.
+The discount fee is the percentage taken out by the customer’s bank, payment card network and the payment processor.
+This fee will vary between high risk businesses and payment processors based on the risk of the business.
+Shopping around will give merchants the ability to find a payment processor able to accept their travel business with the best terms.

 Merchant accounts will almost always have a monthly fee billed to the merchant.
 Most payment processors will have a standard fee while some other merchant services companies will waive this fee.
 Payment processors that waive this fee will generally recoup the lost revenue through higher discount or transaction fees.

-The largest concern of financial institutions, including payment processors and acquiring banks, in the travel industry is the threat of chargebacks.
+The largest concern of financial institutions, including payment processing companies and acquiring banks, in the travel industry is the threat of chargebacks.
 Most purchases made by customers are over $100 with a large portion of transactions being over $1000.
 Travel agents and tour companies are generally making arrangements months in advance, incurring multiple costs that are many times non-refundable on their end.

-Customer transactions are almost always made months in advance; whether it's for a tour, airfare, cruise ship, transportation or other excursions.
+Customer transactions are almost always made months in advance; whether it’s for a tour, airfare, cruise ship, transportation or other excursions.
 Operators generally have strict guidelines for any type of cancellation, resulting in high chargeback levels.
 Many travel and tour operators will offer varying levels of insurance or refunds.
-Unfortunately, customers do not always abide by these terms or plan well enough in advance to be prepared unforeseen changes.
+Unfortunately, customers do not always abide by these terms or plan well enough in advance to be prepared for unforeseen changes.

 - No application fees

 - Competitive Rates and Fees

 - Payment Gateway with easy shopping cart integration

 - Virtual Terminal available

 With minimal documents and a simple application, most travel agencies can have their merchant accounts approved in as little as 24 hours.
 Contact our travel credit card processing professionals for more information or to start the application process to set up the best travel merchant account today!